maykelg/rhdh-plugin-toolbox/README.md

         disabled: false
     ```

     When you boot [RHDH Local](https://github.com/redhat-developer/rhdh-local) with this configuration in place (`podman compose up`), your dynamic plugin will be installed and you can then test that the [Todo plugin](https://github.com/backstage/community-plugins/tree/main/workspaces/todo/plugins/todo) is working correctly.
-The plugin works with catalog entities that have "// TODO:" lines in their code on GitHub.
+The plugin works with catalog entities that have "`// TODO:`" lines in their code on GitHub.
 If the correct conditions are met, and the plugin is working, you should see a "Todo" TAB in catalog entities where the associated codebase contains the necessary todo line (try this [example](https://github.com/benwilcock/springboot-djl-demo/blob/main/catalog-info.yml)).

 ## How it works